maziac/DeZog/documentation/zsimPeripherals.md

 /**
  * Writes to a port.
- * Should be overwritten by the user if out ports are used.
+ * Should be overwritten by the user if out-ports are used.
  * @param port the port number, e.g. 0x8000
  * @param value A value to set, e.g. 0x7F.
  */